-Insurance coverage plays a vital role in any medical malpractice case.
+Insurance coverage is sure to play a vital role in any medical malpractice case, just as it does in most injury-related claims.
 If you've been injured as a patient, you'll almost certainly be dealing with the health care professional's insurer (or an attorney hired by the insurer).
-And if you're a doctor or other care provider, you need to make sure you have proper insurance coverage in case you end up facing a lawsuit.
+And if you're a doctor or other care provider, you need to make sure you have proper insurance coverage in case you end up facing a medical malpractice lawsuit.
 Read on for the details on how medical malpractice insurance works.

-The two most common types of medical malpractice insurance policies are claims-made and occurrence-made policies.
+The two most common types of medical malpractice insurance coverage are claims-made and occurrence-made policies.

 A claims-made policy will protect the insured as long as it was the policy in effect:

-For example, assume a doctor is insured from January 1, 2000 until the policy expires on December 31, 2010.
-If the alleged malpractice took place on September 1, 2010, and was claimed by November 1, 2010, then the doctor is covered -- both dates fell within the policy period.
-However, if the event took place on September 1, 2010, but the claim isn’t made until January 1, 2011, then there is no coverage.
+For example, assume a doctor is insured from January 1, 2010 until the policy expires on December 31, 2020.
+If the alleged malpractice took place on September 1, 2020, and was claimed by November 1, 2020, then the doctor is covered, since both dates fell within the policy period.
+However, if the event took place on September 1, 2020, but the claim isn’t made until January 1, 2021, then there is no coverage.
 In cases like this, it is important to know whether the doctor purchased tail or nose coverage.
-Tail coverage will protect a doctor in claims that are based on treatment provided while the policy was in effect, even when the claim itself is filed after the policy was cancelled or expired.
+Medical malpractice tail coverage will protect a health care provider in claims that are based on treatment provided while the policy was in effect, even when the claim itself is filed after the policy was cancelled or expired.
 Nose coverage protects doctors for acts that occurred before the insurance policy took effect.

 Note that some claims-made policies require that the claim be filed in court during the policy period; others only require that the incident first be reported within the policy period.

-An occurrence-made policy will cover the doctor for events that happened when the policy was in effect, regardless of when they are first claimed.
-So, in the example above, the occurrence-made policy will provide coverage even if the malpractice is first claimed on January 1, 2011, and even if the doctor is purchased a new insurance policy (or has no insurance policy in place at all).
+An occurrence-made policy will cover the doctor for events that happened when the policy was in effect, regardless of when malpractice is first claimed by a patient.
+So, in the example above, the occurrence-made policy will provide coverage even if the malpractice is first claimed on January 1, 2021, and even if the doctor is purchased a new insurance policy (or has no insurance policy in place at all).

 There are two types of coverage limits.
 A per-occurrence coverage limit is the total amount an insurance company will pay for a single claim.
 An aggregate limit is the total amount the insurance company will pay for a period of time.
 For example, a $1,000,000 per-occurrence limit with a $3,000,000 aggregate yearly coverage limit means that the most the insurance company will pay on any one claim is $1,000,000, and, the most the company will pay in one year is $3,000,000 total for all claims made against the care provider.